Part 2 in an amazing journey that covers Livingstone the Lower Zambezi National Park ending it all off with a South Luangwa safari.

 You are only allowed about 15 minutes in the pool before you return to the shore and sit down for a delicious eggs benedict brunch!

-Sindabezi Island Lodge is Tongabezi's sister camp - is located on a private island about a 20-minute boat ride from Tongabezi.
+Sindabezi Island Camp is Tongabezi's sister camp - is located on a private island about a 20-minute boat ride from Tongabezi.
 Accommodation consists of five open-sided thatched cottages offering uninterrupted views across the flood plains of the Zambezi, and into the nearby National Park.

 In the late afternoon after our arrival, we enjoyed a very relaxing sundowner boat cruise before returning to our alfresco dining experience under the stars!